 The laws differ in each state and so you should seek legal advice if you are unsure of your obligations and if your charity operates across multiple states.

 As discussed above, defining the role of the volunteer is an important risk management step.
 If the volunteer’s role and obligations are clear and they step outside these obligations, it will be much easier to show that they should have known what they were doing was wrong.

 Ending Volunteer Relationships

 Your Volunteer Agreement should set out the termination process.
 Although the requirements are not the same as an employment relationship regarding notice or reasons for dismissal, it is still best practice to have a process in place.
 Volunteers still have rights in respect of discrimination so it’s important that you end a volunteer relationship in a structured manner and clearly set out your reasons.

 When relying on and working with volunteers as a charity, it is important to have policies around interviewing, hiring, working with and terminating the relationship.
 As a volunteer manager, you should take risk management steps around safety and insurance seriously to avoid leaving your charity open to liability for the acts of your volunteers.
 Even if your volunteers are not receiving payment for their work, your organisation is open to risk for injuries caused by them.
-If you have any questions, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions, find out more about engaging volunteers on the ACNC website.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.